jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.12 NormalizedDifferenceVegetationIndex

-Calculates the normalized difference vegetation index (NDVI) from near-infrared and red imagery..
+Calculates the normalized difference vegetation index (NDVI) from near-infrared and red imagery.

 *Parameters*: